EnterpriseDB/tpa/docs/platform-docker.md

 user would.
 Do not run containers in priviliged mode unless you really need to.

 See `man capabilities` for details on Linux capabilities flags.

+#### `security_opts` and the `no-new-privileges` flag

+tpaexec can start docker containers in a restricted mode where processes cannot increase their privileges. setuid binaries are restricted, etc. Enable this in tpaexec with the `instance_defaults` or per-container variable `docker_security_opts`:

+    instance_defaults:
+      docker_security_opts:
+        - no-new-privileges

+Other arguments to `docker run`'s `--security-opts` are also accepted, e.g.
+SELinux user and role.

 ### Docker storage configuration